kayestee/form3api/README.md

 # Form3 Sample client execution code
-This is just a sample project that is used to sample possible API endpoints for form3 client API library. https://github.com/kayestee/f3_client.
+This is my first Go program.
+This is a sample project that is used to test form3 client API library. https://github.com/kayestee/f3_client.
 Clone the project to your local. git clone https://github.com/kayestee/form3interviewapi.git